The Need-to-Know of Content Marketing

-The current trends seem to suggest that long form articles are the new up and coming players in the SEO game.
-Long form articles are exactly what they sound like, bulkier articles that offer a more complete scope on a specific topic.
+The current trends seem to suggest that long-form articles are the new up-and-coming players in the SEO game, offering a more complete scope on a specific topic.

 Articles of this nature are typically well over 1,500 words, and usually between 5,000 and 20,000 words.
 They give you a higher chance of ranking for industry-specific keywords due to their sheer volume.